las-r/aergia-example-package/README.md

-# aergia-example-package
+This is just an example package for the [Aergia programming language](https://las-r.github.io/aergia/).

-An example package for the Aergia programming language.
+That's it.